tommysullivan/ts-injector/readme.md

    * conf file is located at MAPR_HOME/grafana/grafana-*/etc/grafana/grafana.ini
    * copies warden.grafana.conf file to MAPR_HOME/conf/conf.d
    * sets up OpenTSDB data source
-   * The dashboards can be found in private-spyglass/dashboards.
+   * The dashboards can be found in [the dashboards folder of this repo](dashboards).
 These are .json files which you can import into Grafana

 * mapr-kibana
    * installs kibana at MAPR_HOME/kibana/kibana-*